Kasha Nabagesera

 Kasha Jacqueline Nabagesera (also known as Jacqueline Kasha) (born c.
-1980) is a Ugandan LGBT rights activist and the founder and executive director of the LGBT rights organization Freedom & Roam Uganda (FARUG).
+1980) is a Ugandan LGBTQ rights activist and the founder and executive director of the LGBT rights organisation Freedom & Roam Uganda (FARUG).
 She received the Martin Ennals Award for Human Rights Defenders in 2011 and the Right Livelihood Award in 2015.

 Education

-Nabagesera attended several schools after being continually suspended and expelled due to her sexual orientation, as it was discovered that she wrote love letters to other girls; she attended Gayaza Junior School, Maryhill High School, Mariam High School, and Namasagali College.
-At Nkumba University, she studied accounting and earned a bachelor's degree in business administration, and in 2004 she took a degree course in information technology and a certificate in marketing from the New Vision Group in Kampala.
+Nabagesera attended many schools after being continually suspended and expelled due to her sexual orientation, as it was discovered that she wrote love letters to other girls.
+She attended; Gayaza Junior School, Maryhill High School, Mariam High School, and Namasagali College.
+While at Nkumba University, she studied accounting and earned a bachelor's degree in business administration, and in 2004 she took a degree course in information technology and a certificate in marketing from the New Vision Group in Kampala.
 In 2005, she enrolled at Human Rights Education Associates, a human rights education and global training center for distance learners based in Massachusetts, USA.
 In 2006, she completed a certificate in journalism at the Johannesburg Media School, where she trained students from African countries such as Botswana, Zimbabwe, Zambia, and Uganda in activism.
 In 2008, she was certified to "train the trainers" by the Frontline Human Rights Defenders in Dublin, Ireland.